noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 - alarms
   - the time period should be for a sustaind amount of time, and not short bursts/temporary spikes in metrics
   - recommended alarms
-    - API call is performed to create, update, or delete a VPC customer or internet gateway.
+    - create, update, or delete a:
+      - VPC customer or internet gateway.
-    - API call is performed to create, update, or delete a network ACL.
+      - network ACL.
-    - API call is performed to create, update, or delete a security group.
+      - security group.
-    - API call is made to create, update, or delete a CloudTrail trail or when the logging process defined by a trail is stopped or started.
+      - CloudTrail trail or when the logging process defined by a trail is stopped or started.
     - every time an AWS root account is used.
     - alarm is created and configured for the metric filter attached to the VPC Flow Logs CloudWatch log group to receive notifications when IP packets are rejected inside the specified VPC
       - Ensure that a metric filter that matches the pattern of the rejected traffic is created for the CloudWatch log group assigned to VPC Flow Logs.